Join 57,715 subscribers and get free updates!

 • Be careful who gives you advice – Just because he’s a “certified personal trainer” doesn’t mean he knows what he’s talking about.
 A lot of trainers at these gyms don’t really know what they’re doing.
 It’s on you: do a little bit of research online and come up with a great routine that fits your specific situation.

 • Be wary of advice from random people – I was training a client a few months back, having him do some body weight dips.
 Some random dude wandered over and told us that we should be going WAY down past parallel on each dip.
-I thanked the man for his advice, and then continued to train my guy to do the dips the same way he had been doing them to make sure he didn’t mess up his shoulders (which happens quite easily when you go way down on dips).
+I thanked the man for his advice, and then continued to train my guy to do the dips the same way he had been doing them to make sure he didn’t mess up his shoulders (which had been an issue for him in the past).
 Just because he’s dishing out advice doesn’t mean it’s right.

 • If it hurts, don’t do it!
 Better safe than sorry.
 If you’re doing an exercise and it’s causing pain (not sore muscle pain, but actual pain), you’re either doing an unsafe exercise or you’re doing it incorrectly.
 Go home, look up the proper technique, and make sure you’re doing it right.
 We’re all nerds, be smart about it!